1. Avoid buying new

-- How much parking space you’ve got available.
+- How much parking space you have available.

-- Which optional features are important to you (backup camera, GPS, heated seats, etc.).
+- Car features are important to you (backup camera, GPS, heated seats, etc.).

 Avoid getting a bigger car than you need in order to minimize your fuel costs.
 And whatever car you think you need, don’t buy it if you won’t be able to comfortably afford your payments.